About the Alaska State Archives

 Archives and the Community

 The Alaska State Archives offers insights into the history of Alaska through the myriad records located on its shelves.
-If you would like to learn about a long lost relative, research a business owned and operated in Alaska, discover the history behind a bill, or expand your understanding of a moment in Alaska's history, then the Alaska State Archives is a great place to start.
+If you would like to discover a long lost relative, research an Alaskan business, delve into the history behind a legislative bill, or expand your understanding of a moment in Alaska's history, then the State Archives is a great place to start.